Rockledge, Florida: History

 In 1939–1940, a winter visitor donated the money to construct a hospital.
 The mayor convinced the council to donate land from the former golf course that had belonged to the defunct Indian River Hotel for the hospital.
+In 1941, 10-bed Wuesthoff Hospital was established with a $12,500 gift given by the heirs of Eugene Wuesthoff and matching contributions from 500 Rockledge community residents.

 Rockledge underwent an expansion further west and south in the 1960s when it became a bedroom community for the nearby Kennedy Space Center.
 Several hundred families from all over the United States settled in the city with the advent of the Apollo missions and the space shuttle program.
+Recently in 2022 and 2023, the City has annexed property west of Interstate 95.

-Barton Boulevard replaced US 1 as the town's economic center as new subdivisions spread south along Fiske Boulevard.
-By the 1970s, the bulk of Rockledge's population lived between US 1 and I-95.
+Barton Boulevard supplements US Route 1 as the town's economic and cultural center as new subdivisions spread south along Fiske Boulevard.
+Main commercial centers are now along Fiske Boulevard, Murrell Road, and Barnes Boulevard.
+By the 1970s, the bulk of Rockledge's population lived between US Route 1 and Interstate 95.
+This is still true in 2023, yet multi-use development is expected on the west side of Interstate 95.